aedm/minimeteor/README.md

 #### Can I make it work with Meteor versions below 1.3.3?

 The Dockerfile version should work with Meteor 1.3.
 It's unknown whether it works with versions below that.
 The script version requires `fibers@1.0.13` which was added in Meteor 1.3.3.

+## Do you accept pull requests?

+Yes.
+Please note that they might take a while, since my test framework performs a build against *every* Meteor version (above 1.3.3) to make sure it doesn't break older projects.
+And it runs on a potato.